Simeon ben Zemah Duran

+Simeon ben Zemah Duran, also Tzemach Duran (1361–1444; שמעון בן צמח דוראן), known as Rashbatz (רשב"ץ) or Tashbatz, was a prominent Jewish scholar, rabbinic authority, and polemicist.
+He was proficient in various fields, including philosophy, mathematics, natural sciences, astronomy, and medicine.
+Born in Medieval Spain, he fled with his family to Algeria in the aftermath of the 1391 pogroms that devastated the Jewish community of Spain.
+In 1408, he became the rabbinic leader of Algerian Jewry, earning widespread recognition for his legal rulings in Spain, North Africa, France, and Italy.

 Biography

 Simeon ben Tzemach was born in the Hebrew month of Adar, 1361.
 Various accounts put his birthplace as either Barcelona, or the island of Majorca.
 He was a near relation but not a grandson of Levi ben Gershon.
 He was a student of Ephraim Vidal, and of Jonah de Maestre, rabbi in Zaragoza or in Calatayud, whose daughter Bongoda he married.